OuiamT/From-Zero-To-Mastering-Python/Assignments of the 6 unit/README.md

 In `snake_case` all letters are lowercase and spaces between words are replaced with underscores (**_**), used in **variables**, **functions**, **file name** .....

 ### 🧾 Escape Character:
+**Escape characters** let you add special effects in text, like a new line or a tab.

 | **Escape** | **Meaning**| **Example**| **Output** |
 |--------|----------------------------|----------------------------------|--------------------|
 | `\n`   | New line                   | `print("Hello \nWorld")`          | Hello <br>World   |